 Are you afraid of commitment?
 For some people, deciding to be in a loving, long-term, and committed relationship with someone can bring stress rather than bliss.
-And if you're wondering if you're a person who's fearful of taking this kind of leap of faith and devoting yourself to a romantic partner, these six key signs can help you recognize if you're afraid of commitment.
+Here are six key signs that can help you recognize if you're afraid of commitment.

 1. You Always Want to Keep Things Casual

 If you're trying to figure out if you're afraid of commitment, one of the major signs is that you always want your relationships to stay casual, even if you really want to be with this person.
 For example, while your partner may hope to take your relationship to the next level, your desire is to keep things casual and noncommittal for as long as possible.
 In many cases, by pushing for a lighthearted and less intense relationship with this person, you're preventing yourself from having to deal with the seriousness of a romantic relationship and are enabling yourself to avoid any messiness that can stem from this kind of real commitment.

 Another key sign that you're afraid of commitment is that you've had to deal with heartache and heartbreak from a previous relationship.
 For example, if you've been hurt or let down in a prior relationship, were cheated on by a former partner, or were blindsided by a breakup, you may be afraid to commit again because of the pain you've experienced in the past.
 However, in order to have a deep and fulfilling relationship with someone, you have to be able to risk getting hurt again, as it's part of the process of opening up and trusting a partner with your heart.